MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 Set-OwaMailboxPolicy -Identity OwaMailboxPolicy-Default -AllowedFileTypes '.doc', '.pdf'
 ```

-This example sets the allowed file type extensions to .doc and .pdf for the default mailbox policy in an Office 365 organization, allowing users to save files with those extensions locally or view them from a web browser.
+This example sets the allowed file type extensions to .doc and .pdf for the default mailbox policy in an Exchange Online organization, allowing users to save files with those extensions locally or view them from a web browser.

 ### Example 4
 ```powershell
 Set-OwaMailboxPolicy -Identity OwaMailboxPolicy-Default -UserVoiceEnabled $false
 ```

-This example disables Outlook UserVoice for the default mailbox policy in Office 365.
+This example disables Outlook UserVoice for the default mailbox policy in Microsoft 365.

 ## PARAMETERS